 Introducing Urgent Counsel™, an innovative service from the Colorado Family Law Project team.
 Whenever family law issues call for immediate action, our hourly service gives you access to the expertise of a seasoned Denver family law attorney.
 We’ll evaluate your circumstances, discuss your available options, and swiftly draft an action plan.

-It’s important to note that this service doesn’t entail formal representation.
+It’s important to note that this service doesn’t include formal representation.
 We won’t be filing documents or making court appearances on your behalf.
 Instead, consider us as your immediate legal guide, equipping you with the essential knowledge to navigate your unique situation confidently.
 Furthermore, the Urgent Counsel rate does not obligate you to our full representation or other services.

 Our mission isn’t about pressuring you into hiring us for further representation.
 Our primary goal is to provide the help you need exactly when you need it.